Marshall Islands Country Summary

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in The Republic of the Marshall Islands was undertaken by the Financial Action Task Force (FATF) in 2011.
-According to that Evaluation, The Republic of the Marshall Islands was deemed Compliant for 5 and Largely Compliant for 16 of the FATF 40 + 9 Recommendations.
-It was Partially Compliant or Non-Compliant for all 6 of the Core Recommendations.
+The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in the Marshall Islands was undertaken in 2024.
+According to that Evaluation, the Marshall Islands was deemed Compliant for 14 and Largely Compliant for 21 of the FATF 40 Recommendations.
+It was deemed Highly Effective for 0 and Substantially Effective for 0 of the Effectiveness ratings.

 Sanctions